mlflow/mlflow/docs/source/models.rst

 :py:func:`sklearn.log_model() <mlflow.sklearn.log_model>`.
 Input examples are also used to infer model signatures in log_model calls when signatures aren't specified.

+By default, if input example is a dictionary, we convert it to pandas DataFrame format when saving.
+Note that for langchain, openai, pyfunc and transformers flavors, input example could be saved without conversion by setting ``example_no_conversion`` to ``False``.

-Similar to model signatures, model inputs can be column-based (i.e DataFrames) or tensor-based (i.e numpy.ndarrays).
+Similar to model signatures, model inputs can be column-based (i.e DataFrames), tensor-based (i.e numpy.ndarrays) or json object (i.e python dictionary).
 We offer support for input_example with params by using tuple to combine model inputs and params.
 See examples below:

 How To Log Model With Column-based Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~